Craterostigmus tasmanianus

-Craterostigmus tasmanianus, sometimes commonly known as the Tasmanian remarkable centipede, is a species of Tasmanian centipede endemic and widespread on the island.
+Craterostigmus tasmanianus, also known as the Tasmanian remarkable centipede, is a species of Tasmanian centipede endemic and widespread on the island.

-Appearance
+Description

 Craterostigmus tasmanianus is a small, greenish or yellowish-brown centipede, growing up to 50 mm in length.
 It has a long reddish-brown head with a single ocellus on either side of the cephalic plate (head shield), and dark reddish-brown forcipules extending visibly forward past the plate.
 It cannot be distinguished from Craterostigmus crabilli on a basis of colour.
 The antennae taper, are divided into 17 or 18 articles (antennomeres), are recorded as about one quarter the length of the head, and are hirsute, especially closer to the tips.
 The species is generally slow-moving.
 Adults have 15 pairs of legs and 21 tergites.